barnitarc/Kafka-Cassandra-Integration-Using-PySpark/README.md

 The following steps outline the process flow and transformations applied to the data:

 1. **Data Ingestion**:
-   - Kafka producer generates transaction data in JSON format and publishes it to a Kafka topic.
+   - Kafka producer generates transaction data in JSON format by help og faker module in Python and publishes it to a Kafka topic.

 2. **Data Consumption**:
    - PySpark Structured Streaming reads data from the Kafka topic as a streaming source.